 Good dashboard track your goals, but a great dashboard drives you toward them.

-For most businesses and organization, financial goals are the most important ones.
-But many factors contribute to this one, all-important KPI.
-Tracking important KPIs isn’t just about progress updates on your goals; it’s about finding new ways to reach them faster.
+For most businesses and organization, tracking financial goals and KPIs is their biggest priority.
+Tracking important KPIs, however, isn’t just about getting progress updates on your goals; it’s about finding new ways to reach them faster.
 When you effectively analyze performance, you can discover what you’re truly capable of.

 How to do it:

-- Organize your reports by KPI.
+- Organize your dashboard reports by KPI.
 If your team’s goal is to launch a new product in the next quarter, give your team a breakdown of every data point related to this goal.

-- Ask “why.”
+- Ask questions of your data.
 Are you on pace to hit this year’s target?
 If so, how can you build on your strategy to move faster?
 If not, what related KPIs are influencing your team’s ability to succeed?

 Good dashboards uncover problems, but a great dashboard points toward solutions.